 Statement of Community Involvement (SCI): This sets out the standards which authorities will achieve with regard to involving local communities in the preparation of plan making and development management decisions.
 The Statement of Community Involvement is not a Development Plan Document.
 The Test Valley SCI was adopted in 2017 and can be viewed on the Planning pages of the Council's website.
-In June 2020 an addendum to the SCI was approved covering temporary revised consultation arrangements to apply whilst coronavirus restrictions are in place.
+In June 2020 an addendum to the SCI was approved covering temporary revised consultation arrangements to apply whilst coronavirus restrictions were in place.
+A review of the SCI 2017 was undertaken and an updated SCI was consulted upon in 2022.
+The new SCI document was published in early 2023.